Yellow-crowned Night Heron

 With their neck fully extended their heads look too large for their body

-Highlights where the Yellow-crowned Night Heron can be seen
+Spots where the Yellow-crowned Night Heron can be observed

 Located on the remote northern tip of Isabela Island, Albemarle Point has the ruins of an abandoned US radar base from World War II.
 This infrequently visited site is only accessible by panga, but this gives you the opportunity to see the nesting sites of the critically endangered and unique Galápagos Flightless Cormorant.